-In accordance with the terms of their appointments, each of the non-executive directors of the Company is obliged to retire each year and is eligible for re-election at the Company's annual general meeting.
+In accordance with the terms of their appointment, each non-executive director of the Company is obliged to retire each year and is eligible for re-election at the Company's annual general meeting.
 The executive directors are not subject, either contractually or under the Company's Articles of Association, to a requirement to retire by rotation.